 California differs from the federal requirements in that a product may be exempted from the restrictions of CVC 27156 and 38391 by obtaining an Executive Order from the California Air Resources Board, commonly known as a CARB EO.
 The CARB EO process involves submission of an application and, depending on the complexity and potential impact of the product, either an engineering evaluation or laboratory testing that is similar in nature to the certification testing performed by the automotive manufacturers.
-A CARB EO satisfies the requirements of EPA's Memo 1A, so once a CARB EO is obtained, a product may be considered legal for sale in all 50 states.
-Obtaining CARB EOs is generally the approach recommended by SEMA, but in some rare circumstances, it may be desirable to only meet the requirements of Memo 1A, making it compliant with EPA requirements, but not CARB's.
+A CARB EO satisfies the requirements of EPA's Tampering Policy, so once a CARB EO is obtained, a product may be considered legal for sale in all 50 states.
+SEMA staff can help you decide whether SEMA Certified-Emissions or a CARB EO is right for you.